 ---|---|---|---|---|

-CalNEXT is interested in collaborating and co-funding projects.
+CalNEXT is interested in collaborating on or co-funding these projects.

 CalNEXT has highlighted this technology family as having moderate overall impacts within the Technology Category.